honeycombio/intro-to-o11y-dotnet/README.md

 After a restart, do your traces show this extra span?
 Do you see the name of your method?
 What percentage of the service time is spend in it?

+## How does this work?

+Autoinstrumentation!

+This tracing happens with only one code change.

+See the "Tracing!" comment in `Startup.cs`.
+That is where OpenTelemetry instrumentation is set up.

+This sets up auto-instrumentation for ASP.NET Core, and configures it to send to Honeycomb based on environment variables.

+You'll see the web requests coming in.
+They'll even nest inside each other when the service calls itself.
+You will not yet see information that is special to this app, like the query parameter on the request.